-Radioactive waste is the residual "useless" products generated from human activities entailing radioactive materials (sealed radioactive sources, radioactive liquids or materials with natural radioactivity).
-Radioactive materials are used on a daily basis:
+Radioactive waste is the residual "useless" products generated from human activities entailing radioactive materials.
+Radioactive materials are commonly used in:

-- in medicine, diagnostic examinations and nuclear medicine treatments, using radiopharmaceutical products, in radiotherapies (for example, irradiation of tumors, intra-tissue implants for prostate cancer, etc.)
+- medicine, for diagnostic examinations and nuclear medicine treatments (i.e. use of radiopharmaceutical products), as well as for radiotherapies (e.g., irradiation of tumors, intra-tissue implants);

-- in industry, for radiography purposes, irradiation of materials for sterilization purposes, control of qualitative and operational parameters (for example, measurement of level or thickness of materials), and others,
+- industry, for radiography purposes, sterilization purposes, quality control (e.g., measurement of thickness of materials), etc.;

-- in research and training, biological experiments, location of ledges, etc.
+- research and training, e.g. biological experiments, chemistry experiments;

-Just like all radioactive materials, radioactive waste is tapered based on the natural half-time of the isotope included therein.
-For example, an amount of cobalt (60Co) will remain half after a period of 5.6 years, which is the natural half-time of cobalt (60Co).
-Each isotope has its own half-time, which may be extremely short (for example just 12 seconds for barium 143) or even extremely long (for example 1577 years for Ra-226, 5730 years for C-14 and 4.5 billion years for uranium 238).
-Thus, some isotopes, and consequently radioactive waste, never "die" and call for a long-term and careful treatment in special installations, whilst a simple in-situ management is enough for short-lived isotopes.
+Just like all radioactive materials, radioactive waste decays based on the half-life of the isotope included therein.
+For example, an amount of cobalt (Co-60) will remain half after a period of 5.6 years, which is the half-life of cobalt (Co-60).
+Each isotope has its own half-life, which may be extremely short, e.g. just 12 seconds for barium (Ba-143) or even extremely long, e.g. 1577 years for radium (Ra-226), 5730 years for carbon (C-14) and 4.5 billion years for uranium (U-238).
+Thus, some isotopes, and consequently radioactive waste, never "die" and a long-term and careful treatment in special installations is required, whilst a simple in-situ management is enough for short-lived isotopes.

-Due to its riskiness for public health and the environment, radioactive waste has to be managed either under directly/quickly by their producer or in the long-term under organized management within specialized facilities approved by the Greek State.
-According to international standards, the final management of radioactive waste may be performed in two ways:
+Due to the hazard to public health and environment, radioactive waste has to be managed either directly by their producer or in the long-term within specialized facilities.
+According to the international standards, the following two methods of radioactive waste management may be applied:

-• by release to the environment, provided that the established release levels are met, as described in the related Regulations.
-Such institutional release levels have been set, on the assumption that no person should receive radiation above 10 μSn (microsievert) per year out of total releases of radioactive substances made to the environment.
-It should be noted that the dose limit for a person for ionizing radiation practices is 1000 μSν per year.
-Such limits are common both at European and international level.
+• by release to the environment, provided that the established clearance levels are met.
+Such clearance levels have been set, on the condition that no person should receive a radiation dose above 10 μSv (microsievert) per year due to the total releases of radioactive substances into the environment.
+It should be noted that the dose limit for a person from all practices with ionizing radiation is 1000 μSν per year.

-• by disposal (namely by permanent and final rejecting, with no intention for recovery) within a specific radioactive waste disposal facility.
-There are several types of installations for the disposal of radioactive waste, such as, land field disposal, near surface disposal, borehole, etc. The selection of the type of the disposal facility depends on multiple factors, such as the kind, the form, the status and the quantity of radioactive waste, the packaging of radioactive waste, the existing and future environmental, geological, seismic and climate conditions, the conducted studies (e.g. environmental, geological, hydrological, seismic, etc.) and the related scientific, research and developmental programs carried out, the developmental programs for area reformations, the existing and future infrastructures and the availability of spaces, financial social factors, etc.
+• by disposal (emplacement without intention of retrieval) within a radioactive waste disposal facility.
+There are several types of installations for the disposal of radioactive waste, such as land field disposal, near surface disposal, borehole, etc. The selection of the type of the disposal facility depends on multiple factors, such as the kind, the form, the status and the quantity of radioactive waste, the packaging of radioactive waste, the existing and future environmental, geological, seismic and climate conditions, the conducted studies (e.g. environmental, geological, hydrological, seismic) and the related scientific, research and development programs carried out, the programs for area reformations, the existing and future infrastructure, financial and social factors, etc.

-Pursuant to Directive 2011/70/EURATOM, each member-state is responsible and undertakes the management of radioactive waste generated within its territory.
+Pursuant to Directive 2011/70/Euratom, each Member-State is responsible and undertakes the management of the radioactive waste generated within its territory.

-According to the national policy for the management of radioactive waste, the import to Greece of waste from other countries is strictly and explicitly prohibited.
-The waste we have to manage is our own waste.
-EEAE is the competent regulatory authority in the field of safe management of radioactive waste.
+According to the national policy for the management of radioactive waste, the import of waste to Greece is strictly and explicitly prohibited.